racheliBlass512/auto-complete/README.md

 Now we will take the cut of all the sources, **we will get the sources where the whole search bar appears!**

 ### Extensions:
-Even a signal error will bring me results.
+Even a spelling error will bring me results.
 (I go through all the possible mistakes and perform the search for them).

 By calculating the `score` for each mistake only the 5 best results are displayed.